Charles Banner, Baron Banner: Professional career

 Banner was called to the bar of England and Wales in 2004 at Lincoln's Inn, and to the bar of Northern Ireland in 2010.
 Before embarking on private practice, he was seconded as a judicial assistant in 2005 to Lord Nicholls of Birkenhead, Lord Rodger of Earlsferry and Lord Brown of Eaton-under-Heywood in the House of Lords.
 Banner was appointed Queen's Counsel in 2019; at the age of 38, he was the youngest barrister to be appointed in that year.
 He joined Keating Chambers in 2020 to establish their practice in planning and environment law, to complement their established standing in construction, infrastructure and public procurement law.
 He practises in all those areas, as well as public law and commercial dispute resolution more generally.

 He has acted in over 200 reported cases, including 19 Supreme Court appeals (making him one of the top ten currently practising barristers by number of appearances in the Supreme Court since its opening in 2009), notable examples being R(Cart) v.
 Upper Tribunal [2012] 1 AC 663 concerning the constitutional principles relating to judicial review, R(Al-Skeini) v.
 Secretary of State for Defence [2008] 1 AC 153 concerning the territorial scope of the Human Rights Act 1998, in which as a junior barrister he was led by Keir Starmer who was then a practising Queen’s Counsel, as well as judicial reviews concerning HS2 (R (HS2 Action Alliance Ltd) v Secretary of State for Transport), the proposed third runway at Heathrow Airport, the expansion of Stansted Airport, a new stadium at Casement Park., and the Abingdon Reservoir.
 He acted for the opponents of the People's Republic of China's proposed new Embassy in London and of the National Grid plc's proposals for 180 km of new pylons between Norwich and Tilbury.

 From 2019 until 2025, he sat as a part-time judge of the Astana International Financial Centre Court in Astana, Kazakhstan.
 He is the founder and co-presenter of the high-profile planning and land use related charity podcast, Have We Got Planning News For You.
-He was 'Highly Commended' in the 'Barrister of the Year' category at the Lawyer Awards 2025, and was voted the No. 1 planning specialist King's Counsel in Planning Magazine's Planning Law Survey 2025.
+He was 'Highly Commended' in the 'Barrister of the Year' category at the Lawyer Awards 2025, and was voted the No. 1 planning specialist King's Counsel in Planning Magazine's Planning Law Survey 2025, retaining the title in 2026.

-He has held non-executive board positions at the property developer SAV Group (2022–present), Royal Institution of Chartered Surveyors (2018–2023), the Joint Nature Conservation Committee (2017–2024; including as deputy chair, 2021–2023; and interim chair, 2023–2024) and the European Union's Fundamental Rights Agency (2017–2020).
+He has held non-executive board positions at Surinder Arora's Arora Group (2026–present), the property developer SAV Group (2022–2025), Royal Institution of Chartered Surveyors (2018–2023), the Joint Nature Conservation Committee (2017–2024; including as deputy chair, 2021–2023; and interim chair, 2023–2024) and the European Union's Fundamental Rights Agency (2017–2020).